We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Key Insights

-• We need to compute the distance from both node1 and node2 to all reachable nodes.
+• Compute the distance from node1 and node2 to every other node along the reachable path.

 Space and Time Complexity